G1213123/Roadside-Design-QRH/llm-prompt-update-database.md

 - Drawing and manual references must be correct and accessible

 ### Completeness
-- Every item should have filled overview, usage, composition sections
+- Every item should have filled usage and composition sections
+- Usage section should contain comprehensive description and specifications
 - Installation steps should be comprehensive and sequential
 - Variants should cover all major types mentioned in drawings